marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

  ![traim model translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/category_id.jpg?raw=true)

-Now you can use the API below by adding the categoryid corresponding to your custom dictionary (with the same source and target langage in the url of your API) and you will see your custom translation !
+Now you can use the API below by adding the categoryid corresponding to your custom dictionary (with the same source and target language in the url of your API) and you will see your custom translation !

 **https://api.cognitive.microsofttranslator.com/translate?api-version=3.0&to=xx&category=category-Id**